Deep Log-Likelihood Ratio Quantization: The Proposed Scheme

 where $\epsilon = 10^{-4}$ prevents division by very small amounts and numerical degeneration.
 Thus, the loss function of the autoencoder becomes

 where $\Lambda_j^{(i)}$ is the $j$-th soft bit of the $i$-th training sample and $\tilde{\Lambda}_j^{(i)} = g\big(f(\Lambda^{(i)})\big)_j$ is its autoencoder reconstruction.

 This enables the autoencoder to learn more accurate representations of soft bits with low absolute values, and ultimately log-likelihood ratios with the same property, since $\tanh$ is approximately linear around zero.
-At the same time, emphasis is placed on reconstructing soft bits with absolute value close to $1$, where $\mathcal{D}$ becomes closer to the Euclidean distance.
+At the same time, emphasis is placed on reconstructing soft bits with absolute value close to $1$, where $\mathcal{D}$ becomes closer to the squared distance.

 The dimension of the latent representation is constrained to three, since this is the number of sufficient statistics for recovering the log-likelihood ratios, as given by (\ref{eq_stats}).
 Using an additive Gaussian noise layer with zero mean and variance $\sigma_t^2$, the autoencoder is trained to learn a robust latent representation of the soft bits.
-Incorporating quantization directly in the training procedure is not possible in a straightforward manner because the step function has a null derivative almost everywhere, hence is not compatible with modern gradient descent training methods.
+While, ideally, we would like to incorporate quantization directly in the training procedure, this is not possible in a straightforward manner because the step function has zero differential almost everywhere, hence is not compatible with modern gradient descent training methods.
 In this sense, we effectively approximate the quantization error with Gaussian noise.

 The last layer of the encoder and the decoder are designed to use $\tanh$ as activation function.
 For the decoder, it is straightforward to do so, since it helps constrain the outputs in the $[-1, 1]$ interval, where the input signal is found.
 For the encoder, the reasoning behind this is twofold: